Archives for March 1999

 Headlines, PublicNet: 24 March, 1999

 The Sema Group has been awarded a 12 million pound contract under the Private Finance Initiative to develop and run the NHS Strategic Tracing Service.
 The system will contain details of 52 million patients in England and Wales who have been given a unique number since 1996.
 In addition to patient identification details the database will include information about their GPs, trusts and health authorities and the relationships between them within the NHS.
+No clinical details will be held by the system.

 KNOWLEDGE MANAGEMENT